xavidop/blog/alexa/_posts/2020-03-01-how-to-create-alexa-custom-slot-types.md

 First of all what you need is to login in [Amazon Alexa Console](https://developer.amazon.com/alexa){:target="_blank"}.
 Once you have completed this step you must access any of your skills.
 If you don't have any skills crate yet, it's time to create it.

-Now it is time to create your own custom slot type.
+Now let's create your own custom slot type.

 In Build section, on the left, there is an option called "Slot types" as you can see in the image below.
 Click there to view the options that Alexa developer console offers to us.